maikherbig/PyBox/README.md

 # Fancy GUI: Create a Python editor/console
 You want to have a software with user-interface for example to distribute some machine learning/ deep learing toolkit.
-When double-clicking PyBox_0.1.0.exe, first, the script pybox_start is executed.
+When double-clicking PyBox_0.1.0.exe, first, the script pybox_start.py is executed.
-Within pybox_start, you have only a few functions that manage the startup of PyBox.
+Within pybox_start.py, you have only a few functions that manage the startup of PyBox.
 These functions should not be renamed to take effect:
 * splashscreen: Use this function to define a splashscreen
-* pybox_start: Arbitrary code that should be executed before opening the GUI (in the example below, a banner is plotted to the console)
+* pybox_start: Arbitrary code that should be executed before opening the GUI (e.g. plot a banner to the console)
-* pybox_main: Function defines the main loop (starts GUI)
+* pybox_main: Defines the main loop (starts GUI)

 The function pybox_main imports frontend.py and starts the GUI.
 You can modify frontend.py entirely to your need.
 QtDesigner is a great tool to design a GUI.